weepingwitch/memebot/README.md

-# tuftsmemebot
+# monacomemes
-a bot that generates tufts memes
+a bot that generates memes about the tufts president

 live demo: [http://willow.lol/tuftsmemebot/]